After water, tea is the most popular drink in the world.

 Earl Grey and Lady Grey are popular mild-tasting blends.

-Personally, I'd recommend a breakfast tea for early in the morning, and an Earl Grey blend for later in the day.
+Many people enjoy bolder breakfast tea for early in the morning, and a lighter blend (such as Earl Grey) for later in the day.

 All in all, black tea is a popular and delicious drink that offers a variety of health benefits.

 Alongside coffee, it is one of the very best early-morning drinks.